SOTETO/heureka/readme.md

 #### Deployment
 Follow the upcoming steps to create your development environment:
+1. `bash ./heureka`
+2. `dev new` to enter the development environment of the CLI
-0. Start your application using all required ports except the ports used in `dev.yml` (heureka uses ports 80, 443, 9000 and 4222 by default).
+3. Start your application using all required ports except the ports used in `dev.yml` (heureka uses ports 80, 443, 9000 and 4222 by default).
-0. Edit the placeholder upstream `new` in `.docker-conf/mode_dev/nginx/pool2.upstream` and add more required upstreams (the ports at the localhost used by your application).
+4. Edit the placeholder upstream `new` in `.docker-conf/mode_dev/nginx/pool2.upstream` and add more required upstreams (the ports at the localhost used by your application).
-0. Use the new / updated upstreams in `.docker-conf/mode_dev/nginx/location.pool` by introducing new pathes or editing the plaeholder path `/new`.
+5. Use the new / updated upstreams in `.docker-conf/mode_dev/nginx/location.pool` by introducing new pathes or editing the plaeholder path `/new`.
-1. `up`
+6. `up`
-1. Call `http://localhost/drops/` to initiate the drops DB.
+7. Call `http://localhost/drops/` to initiate the drops DB.
 Notice that the server requires up to 30 seconds to answer this call.
-2. Create an account by using the registration view on `http://localhost`.
+8. Create an account by using the registration view on `http://localhost`.
-3. Use `admin` to grant admin rights to your newly created user.
+9. Use `admin` to grant admin rights to your newly created user.
-4. Request `/docu` to initiate an admin account for your local Grav CMS instance.
+10. Request `/docu` to initiate an admin account for your local Grav CMS instance.
-5. Initiate the navigation by calling `http://localhost/dispenser/navigation/init`.
+11. Initiate the navigation by calling `http://localhost/dispenser/navigation/init`.
 In case of a whitescreen, the call has been successfully.

 After all, your microservice will be available by calling `http://localhost/new` (or the pathes that you have introduced.
 Using the default `dev.yml`, the REST-API of MS-DROPS will be available by calling `http://localhost/drops/<endpoint>` or `http://localhost:9000/<endpoint>` and the NATS listens to `localhost:4222`.
 Keep in mind that you have to configure an API user to call the REST-API of MS-DROPS or execute the OAuth handshake.